-Founded in the year 1840, St Patrick’s church is an active Catholic church in The Rocks.
-The church was designed by William Fernyhough and John Frederick Hilly.
-It is now currently owned by the Trustees of the Roman Catholic Archdiocese of Sydney.
-The church is open Monday to Friday 9:00 AM to 4:30 PM.
+Established in 1840, St Patrick’s church is an actively used Catholic church located in The Rocks.
+The architectural visionaries behind this structure were William Fernyhough and John Frederick Hilly.
+Presently, ownership rests with the Trustees of the Roman Catholic Archdiocese of Sydney.
+Visitors are welcome to explore the church from Monday to Friday between 9:00 AM and 4:30 PM.

 Stop 6: St Philip’s Church

 St. Philip’s Church, situated on Church Hill, holds the distinction of being the oldest Anglican church parish in Australia.
 The present-day St. Philip’s Church was inaugurated in 1858.
 The original church, constructed in 1793 with convict labour, suffered destruction by fire in 1798.
 A second stone church emerged in 1856, known for its subpar materials and often deemed the ugliest church in Christendom.